lenushealth/docs/api/dataserver/samples/index.md

 In order for a Client to read or write Samples on a user's behalf, the Client must have been granted appropriate scope.

-There is a close coupling between a TypeIdentifier and scope, with each TypeIdentifier having two corresponding scopes (read and write variants).
+There is a close coupling between a TypeIdentifier and scope.
+The form of a scope is the TypeIdentifier prefixed with `read.` or `write.`, for read and write access respectively.

-For example, for a Client to read Samples of type `StepCount`, the Client must have been granted the `read_step_count` scope by the user.
+For example, for a Client to read Samples of type `step_count`, the Client must have been granted the `read.step_count` scope by the user.

 **Scopes are case-sensitive**.